McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-Second-year males have a black mask just like after-second-year males, but tend to have less black on the back.
+Second-year males have a black mask just like after-second-year males, but tend to have somewhat less black on the back.
 Nonetheless, the wing and/or tail should be checked to confirm age.
-Sometimes, as in the example below, the brownish alula and primary coverts contrast visibly with the black greater coverts even when perched.
+Sometimes contrasts between the retained brownish juvenile feathers and replaced black feathers can be seen on the wing when perched, as in the two examples below.

 Note in both photos below the considerable contrast between the brownish primary coverts and the black greater coverts, as well as the narrow and pointed shape of the outer primary coverts.
 The extent of replacement of the greater coverts is somewhat variable, as reflected by the second photo in which the outer greater coverts are faded and worn; nonetheless the primary coverts remain diagnostic, especially when compared to the inner greater coverts.